 Making meringue topping for pie from scratch is easy when you follow Grandma's old fashioned methods.
 No more shrinking away from the crust or weeping for your meringues.
-Just follow the tips and directions given below for perfect results.
+Just follow the tips and easy directions below and get perfect results.

 Mom's spreading technique assures that the pastry edge is properly sealed with the meringue mixture, and the hot filling helps to cook the meringue's bottom first, which helps to further seal it before it's browned.

-I have noticed too that some of the old cooks added a little cream of tarter to their meringue mixture.
-For example, in Aunt Babette's deep dish lemon meringue pie recipe, she adds a 1/2 teaspoon of cream of tarter to two beaten egg whites.
-Adding a small amount of cream of tartar or vinegar or lemon juice will give the meringue added stability.
+I have noticed that some of the cooks from Grandma's day added a little cream of tarter to their meringue mixture.
+For example, in Aunt Babette's deep dish lemon meringue pie recipe, she adds 1/2 teaspoon of cream of tarter to two beaten egg whites.
+Adding a "small" amount of cream of tartar or vinegar or lemon juice will give the meringue added stability.

 The added cornstarch also helps to thicken and stabilize the meringue so that it seals well, shrinks less, and cuts perfectly.
 It keeps the meringue firm and not soggy, which is important if you're making it in hot, humid weather.

 There's an old saying, "Never make meringues on a damp day."
-Be aware that the sugar will absorb moisture from a humid kitchen and affect the meringue's outcome.
+Be aware that the sugar will absorb moisture from a humid kitchen and affect the meringue's result.

-Make an easy meringue simply by adding a tablespoonful of white sugar to the beaten white of one egg.
+You can make an easy meringue in a hurry simply by adding a tablespoonful of white sugar to the beaten white of one egg.
 Spread over the top of a pie or dessert and slightly brown in the oven.

 The White House Cook Book (1913)